Biology

 What is TM in DNA? and Factors affecting dna melting temperature

-You know, DNA melting temperature is referred to as Tm.
-But before talking about Tm in DNA, let me clear something up.
 In various biological processes such as transcription, replication, or the PCR (polymerase chain reaction) method, separating the double-stranded structure of DNA and converting it into a single-stranded form is necessary.
+DNA melting temperature (Tm) is the temperature at which half of the DNA structures become single-stranded.

 1- DNA length